divestvanderbilt/divestvanderbilt.github.io/content/english/blog/coi.md

 Diermeier’s role as VU Chancellor and his position on the Investment Committee gives him the power to influence all decisions regarding investment into fossil fuel companies, including the issue of divestment.
 Until Diermeier publicly recuses himself from matters related to fossil fuel companies brought to the Investment Committee, Dores Divest finds the Chancellor’s conflict of interest alarmingly unethical…

-DoresDivest demands that Chancellor Diermeier:
+Dores Divest demands that Chancellor Diermeier:

 1. Fully cooperate with an independent investigation by the Office of Conflict of Interest and Commitment Management; AND